appwrite-octernship/devrel-task-1/README.md

 - Video must be in English

 ### Task submission
 - Submit 3 x YouTube links on GitHub Classrooms
+- Submit your code demo on GitHub Classrooms
+- Very Important: If you submit your videos in private mode, you will be disqualified as we have too many projects to review with a small staff.
+Please set your videos to be unlisted and public.
+You can test this out by viewing your YouTube videos on a private browser

 ### Resources
 - Example of a how-to video [how to create google docs clone with Appwrite](https://www.youtube.com/watch?v=0_GJ1w_iG44)